-- School bus operations transporting pre-primary, primary and secondary school students from home to school and from school to home in vehicles designed or used to transport more than 10 passengers in addition to the driver. - Transportation performed by the Federal government, State government or political subdivision of the State. - or used to transport between 9 and 15 passengers, not for direct compensation, unless the vehicle otherwise meets the definition of a commercial motor vehicle, except the motor carrier and driver must comply with assisting in investigations and special studies (maintain a register of vehicular crashes), obtaining and marking a USDOT number on the vehicle, drivers subject to disqualification for convictions of using a hand-held cell phone during vehicle operation, the prohibition against texting and the hand-held cell phone restriction.
+- School bus operations transporting pre-primary, primary and secondary school students from home to school and from school to home in vehicles designed or used to transport more than 10 passengers in addition to the driver. - Transportation performed by the Federal government, State government or political subdivision of the State. - The operation of commercial vehicles designed or used to transport between 9 and 15 passengers, not for direct compensation, except the motor carrier and driver must comply with assisting in investigations and special studies (maintain a register of vehicular crashes), obtaining and marking a USDOT number on the vehicle, drivers subject to disqualification for convictions of using a hand-held cell phone during vehicle operation, the prohibition against texting and the hand-held cell phone restriction.

-Motor Carriers that are directly compensated or indirectly compensated and otherwise meet the definition of a commercial motor vehicle:
+Motor Carriers that are directly compensated: